 Airfare to and from New Mexico

-Shuttle service to and from preferred airport in New Mexico (we recommend flying into either Albuquerque or Santa Fe, then taking one of the shuttle providers to Ghost Ranch.
+Shuttle service to and from preferred airport in New Mexico (we recommend flying into either Albuquerque or Santa Fe, then taking one of the shuttle providers, White Buffalo or North Central, to Ghost Ranch.
 We will conclude our journey in Albuquerque on October 5th, so it may be most convenient to fly out of Albuquerque)

 Optional guide and vendor gratuities

 Marisa is an explorer, photographer and journalist with a passion for connecting people to the unknown.

 Her passion for documentary photography has lured her to remote corners of the world to experience the fire and ice of Iceland, ice-driving across the world’s deepest lake in Siberia, zodiac-riding over the world’s strongest current - Saltstraumen - in the Arctic circle, and more.

 Marisa’s work has been featured in AFAR magazine, Ink magazine, and Palm Beach Illustrated magazine.
 Her photography has been included in the first exhibition juried by infamous Cecil The Lion photographer, Brent Stapelkamp, written about by The Palm Beach Post, and hung on the walls of various galleries throughout the East Coast.

 She is the founder of Marisa Marulli Photography Expeditions, leading all levels of photographers on journeys to awe-inspiring landscapes.
 When she is not on expedition, Marisa creates photoessays of journeys for national and regional publications, hunts deep space astrophotography with her new astro gear, and loves seeing her favorite bands perform live.